 Website Accessibility Feedback and/or Concerns

-Excelsior College is committed to ensuring that its website is accessible to people with disabilities, and follows the latest W3C WAI’s Web Content Accessibility Guidelines Level AA Standards.
+Excelsior University is committed to ensuring that its website is accessible to people with disabilities, and follows the latest W3C WAI's Web Content Accessibility Guidelines Level AA Standards.
 This policy applies to all web content on https://www.excelsior.edu/.
 Each page of the website will include a link to a form allowing users to submit feedback on the site; any issues with accessing content on this website should be submitted there.
 This information will be compiled and considered during the regular website review process.
 Any submitted feedback will be responded to within 72 hours.

 Accessibility complaints should be submitted to the Executive Director of Student Accessibility/Title IX Officer via a confidential email box, ACS@excelsior.edu and appealed to the Provost, as outlined below.